gushogg-blake/svelte-view-engine/readme.md

 `minify`: Use [rollup-plugin-terser](https://github.com/TrySound/rollup-plugin-terser) to minify CSS and JS (defaults to `prod`).

 `svelte`: Options to pass to [rollup-plugin-svelte](https://github.com/sveltejs/rollup-plugin-svelte).
-This starts as `{dev: dev}` and is deep-merged with the supplied options.
+This starts as `{dev: dev}` and is merged with the supplied options.

 `excludeLocals`: Array of object keys to exclude from the locals that get passed to the component.
 Some keys are added by Express, and may be unnecessary and/or security concerns if exposed.
-This defaults to `["_locals", "settings", "cache"]` and is overwritten entirely (not deep-merged) with the supplied setting.
+This defaults to `["_locals", "settings", "cache"]` and is overwritten (not merged) with the supplied setting.